Ran Nir: 2019: Obsession (Debut Solo album)

 Ran Nir released his solo ten track studio album "Obsession" in 2019.
 The album was recorded and produced by Nir and co-producer Erez Frank in Berlin, Germany.
 The album's title song and single "Obsession" was released with an animated video by Yonatan Ber prior to the album's release.

-The album received great reviews and the title track "Obsession" was used in the soundtrack of the film "Ein Nasser Hund", by director Damir Lukačević.
+The album received great reviews and the title track "Obsession" reached millions of streams, and was used in the soundtrack of the film "Ein Nasser Hund", by director Damir Lukačević.

 2022: Greener Pastures (2nd Solo album)

 Ran Nir released his solo ten track studio album "Greener Pastures" in 2022.
 The album was recorded and produced by Nir and co-producer Erez Frank in Berlin, Germany.
 The album was released via the Hamburg based label "Clouds Hill".

+The single "I Am With You" reached millions of streams on the different streaming platforms.

 Personal life

 Ran Nir was born in Jerusalem, Israel.
 He moved to Berlin, Germany in 2014.
-He is married to writer My Amelie Roman Fagerlind, the two have one child.
+He is married to writer and journalist My Amelie Roman Fagerlind, the two have two children.